Hillclimbing in the British Isles

 In Great Britain, there is a system of classes which groups cars into broadly similar categories.
 For example, the classes for "Racing Cars" (i.e. single-seaters) are divided into those for cars with engine capacities of under 600cc, 600–1100 cc, 1100–1600 cc, 1600–2000 cc and over 2000 cc.
 The cars in the unlimited capacity class often use engines from, or derived from, Formula One cars, and occasionally F1 cars themselves have competed.
-Drivers entered for the British Hill Climb Championship may qualify for a "run-off" at the end of each set of class runs, and it is here that BHCC points are scored.
+Motorcycles are generally classified by engine capacity, though separate classes exist for trikes and sidecar outfits.
+Drivers entered for the British Hill Climb Championship may qualify for a "run-off" at the end of each set of class runs, and it is here that BHCC or NHCA championship points are scored.

-It is common for two drivers, often but not always related, to share the same car at a hillclimb.
-Such entries are known as "dual-driven" (or, occasionally, "double-driven") cars.
+It is common for two drivers, often but not always related, to share the same vehicle at a hillclimb.
+Such entries are known as "dual-driven" (or, occasionally, "double-driven") cars or bikes.
 Usually drivers considered the slower in such partnerships will make the climb first, before the bulk of the class for which they have been entered.
 This therefore allows their companions to make their ascent within the same time frame as the competitors, to ensure similar track conditions.
 Other than this, there is no special consideration for drivers in dual-driven cars, and both drivers count their results (and, if appropriate, score points) individually.